THE REBEL

 It's the "pibroch of Southern fealty".

-It's a Comanche brave's battle cry.
+a Comanche brave's battle cry.

 It's an English huntsman's call to the hounds.